Life Insurance with Cyclical Edema.

 Traditional forms of Edema, which will be treated quite differently than Cyclical Edema is a pre-existing medical condition that is characterized by an abnormal accumulation of fluid within the body.
 Traditional Edema is also often a symptom of some other “type” of a pre-existing medical condition such as:

 - Congestive heart failure,

 - Kidney disease or damage,

 - Inadequate lymphatic system,

-Or any number of medical conditions which could cause one to suffer from a long-term protein deficiency.
+Or any number of medical conditions that could cause one to suffer from a long-term protein deficiency.